Kittiratt Na-Ranong

-Kittiratt Na-Ranong (กิตติรัตน์ ณ ระนอง; RTGS: Kittirat Na Ranong; born 3 August 1958) is a Thai manager and politician.
-He was a Deputy Prime Minister in Yingluck Shinawatra's cabinet.
-Additionally, he led the Ministry of Commerce until January 2012 and then served as Finance Minister until May 2014.
+Kittiratt Na-Ranong (กิตติรัตน์ ณ ระนอง; RTGS: Kittirat Na Ranong; born 3 August 1958) is a Thai business executive and politician.
+He was a deputy prime minister in Yingluck Shinawatra's cabinet.
+He also served as the Minister of Commerce until January 2012 and then as Minister of Finance until May 2014.

 Education

 Kittiratt attended Assumption College and the Triam Udom Suksa School in Bangkok.
 He studied economics at the Chulalongkorn University, graduating with a bachelor's degree in 1980.
 He later studied for an MBA at the Sasin Graduate Institute of Business Administration.

 Careers

 Kittiratt held the position of managing director of the Stock Exchange of Thailand (SET) for five years.
 Afterwards he became director of the Thai Securities and Exchange Commission (SEC).
 He was a vice director of the Sasin Graduate Institute and president of the private Shinawatra University, founded by the former Prime Minister Thaksin Shinawatra.
 He managed the Thailand national football team for the 2007 AFC Asian Cup.

 In politics, Kittiratt became involved with the Thais United party in 2007.
 In 2011 he transferred to the Pheu Thai Party.